MarCeha/Pokemon/README.md

 CHANGELOG
-13.07.2021-added pbix file, created homepage with functioning buttons redirecting to other pages (page not finished) 18.07.2021-replaced pbix file, added welcome pane, embedded gifs on type icons, backgrounds on each page (page not finished)
+13.07.2021-added pbix file, created homepage with functioning buttons redirecting to other pages (page not finished) 18.07.2021-replaced pbix file, added welcome pane, embedded gifs on type icons, backgrounds on each page (page not finished) 20.07.2021-replaced pbix file, added rest of the gifs on type icons (homepage finished for now)